SauravSreejith/minecraft-server-status/README.md

 ## You can check out this website I made https://mcstatus.web.app/
 ### The template looks like this when hosted

-# Made with ❤ using HTML, CSS, JAVASCRIPT
+# Made with ❤ using HTML, CSS and JAVASCRIPT